-20. CRL offers to certain of its customers the Protected Computer Programs, which include the Storefronts Online, Showers Online, and Hand Rails Online software applications.
+CRL offers to certain of its customers the Protected Computer Programs, 20. which include the Storefronts Online, Showers Online, and Hand Rails Online software 18 applications.
 CRL licenses the right to use these intuitive, user-friendly estimating and design programs to certain of its business customers to provide them the ability to design and quote, in a rapid and seamless manner, storefront products, enclosed shower products, and handrail products.
-The programs are designed to generate outputs that provide CRL's authorized business customers, among other things, the types of materials needed and precise measurements for them to build their desired projects with CRL products.
-Those outputs are based on CRL's business customers inputting numerous design variables-such as dimensions-regarding the types of construction products they hope to design and, in turn, sell to their own customers.
+The programs are designed to generate outputs that provide CRL's authorized business customers, among other things, the types of 23 24 materials needed and precise measurements for them to build their desired projects with CRL products.
+Those outputs are based on CRL's business customers inputting 25 numerous design variables-such as dimensions-regarding the types of construction products they hope to design and, in turn, sell to their own customers.
 After the design inputs are made, the Protected Computer Programs use a confidential and proprietary process to generate the outputs.
 By using this asset, CRL's business customers can minimize errors on estimates and generate complete quote packages that provide various information in a matter of clicks.
 These assets of CRL are valuable because, among other things, they provide CRL's business customers the opportunity to bid more jobs for their downstream customers in less time to increase their competitiveness.

-- CRL's Storefronts Online program-one of the three Protected Computer 21.
-Programs, is a password-protected computer program that allows CRL's business customers to design and quote storefronts, all-glass entrances, curtain walls, and office partitions.
-Among other things, after certain inputs are provided, Storefronts Online generates an output that provides the required glass sizes, a parts list with pricing, threedimensional enhanced drawings, and a complete set of fabrication and installation instructions.
-Benefits of the Storefronts Online program include, among other things, that it: - Provides designs for all-glass entrances, storefronts, curtain walls, and office partitions; - Allows bidding more jobs in less time; - Provides an automated process that minimizes errors on estimates; - Produces glass size and material fabrication details; - Determines all materials required and optimizes material yield across multiple openings; - Provides fabrication and installation details; - Optimizes material fabrication for higher yields; and, - Can be accessed on the job site using mobile devices. - 22.
-CRL's Showers Online program-another of the Protected Computer Programs-is a password-protected computer program that allows business customers to design a shower enclosure by entering a product list and the rough opening dimensions.
-The program then calculates the final glass sizes required and displays detailed information concerning the shower's design and construction, including hinge
+21. CRL's Storefronts Online program-one of the three Protected Computer 6 Programs, is a password-protected computer program that allows CRL's business 7 8 customers to design and quote storefronts, all-glass entrances, curtain walls, and office partitions.
+Among other things, after certain inputs are provided, Storefronts Online 9 generates an output that provides the required glass sizes, a parts list with pricing, three-10 11 dimensional enhanced drawings, and a complete set of fabrication and installation instructions.
+Benefits of the Storefronts Online program include, among other things, 12 that it: 13

+- Provides designs for all-glass entrances, storefronts, curtain walls, and office partitions; - Allows bidding more jobs in less time;

+- Provides an automated process that minimizes errors on estimates; - Produces glass size and material fabrication details; - Determines all materials required and optimizes material yield across multiple openings; - Provides fabrication and installation details; - Optimizes material fabrication for higher yields; and, - Can be accessed on the job site using mobile devices.